ertugruluyar-github/turkiye-neu-ies-thesis-and-term-project/README.md

     OR

 - [Visual Studio Code](https://code.visualstudio.com/): It is a code editor that can be used to write Typst codes.
-- [Tinymist Typst Visual Studio Code Extension](https://marketplace.visualstudio.com/items?itemName=myriad-dreamin.tinymist): It is an extension that helps writing Typst codes and provides simultaneous output viewing.
+- [Tinymist Typst Visual Studio Code Extension](https://marketplace.visualstudio.com/items?itemName=myriad-dreamin.tinymist): It is an extension that helps when writing Typst code, allows you to view the output simultaneously and render the output in supported formats.

 #### Online